Psychological Healing

 Truth and Facts

 You find this website “narrow in scope” because, with your liberal ideology, you would like to throw Tradition into the garbage.
-Yet to speak at all about Catholic psychology one must of necessity speak about—and correct—the Protestant errors that have been purchased wholesale by our contemporary culture.
+Yet to speak at all about Catholic psychology one must of necessity speak about—and correct—the anti-Christian errors that have been purchased wholesale by our contemporary culture.
 Moreover, to speak the truth, one has to speak about sin and repentance.
-These are the facts of Christian faith; the hell-fire and brimstone part comes only as a warning, from Christ’s own mouth, about rejecting his mercy by persisting in sin.
-And this warning permeates the Gospels.
+These are the facts of Christian faith; the hell-fire and brimstone part comes only as a warning, from Christ’s own mouth, about rejecting His mercy by persisting in sin.
+And this hell-fire and brimstone warning permeates the Gospels.

 —Matthew 3:12